ahmed-safari/nextjs-todo/README.md

 ## 👏 Acknowledgements

-Special thanks to Rob Stinson for the [original design](https://codepen.io/robstinson/pen/YzGLMYw) on CodePen which served as the inspiration for the look and feel of TodoMatic.
+Special thanks to Rob Stinson for the [original design](https://codepen.io/robstinson/pen/YzGLMYw) on CodePen which served as the inspiration for the look and feel of Todo Master.

 ---